Cambodia is such a wonderful country.

 Cambodia’s tap water is unfortunately not safe to drink, so you’ll want to either buy bottled water or use a Steripen to safely purify the tap water and cut down on plastic.

 In Southeast Asia and especially in Cambodia, I don’t recommend cooking your own food, unless you have a strict dietary requirement.
-Buying ingredients for meals is simply too expensive — you can spend $10-15 on ingredients for a dish that you can get for $2 on the streets.
+Buying ingredients for meals is simply too expensive — you can spend $10-15 on ingredients for a dish that you can get for $2 on the streets, and your version most likely won’t be as good.

 Street food is typically safe in the country, and I recommend sampling it often.
 If in doubt, look to the locals.
 They aren’t going to eat at places that will make them sick, so if you see a popular spot with a line of hungry Cambodians, that’s a good sign you should grab some of whatever they’re eating.